jianghaofeng88/AI6122_G08_Assignment/Readme.txt

 0. System setup
 We have used a bunch of third party libraries.
-Make sure these libraries are installed in your environment
+Make sure these libraries are installed in your environment:
 * NLTK [https://www.nltk.org/index.html]
 * NumPy [https://numpy.org/]
 * pandas [https://pandas.pydata.org/]